-Auditing and Attestation (AUD) — 4 Hours (90 questions and seven task-based simulations)
+Auditing and Attestation (AUD) — 4 Hours (72 questions and eight task-based simulations)

-Business Environment and Concepts (BEC) — 3 Hours (72 questions and three written communications tasks)
+Business Environment and Concepts (BEC) — 4 Hours (62 questions, four task-based simulations and three written communications tasks)

-Financial Accounting and Reporting (FAR) — 4 Hours (90 questions and seven task-based simulations)
+Financial Accounting and Reporting (FAR) — 4 Hours (66 questions and eight task-based simulations)

-Regulation (REG) — 3 Hours (72 questions and six task-based simulations)
+Regulation (REG) — 4 Hours (76 questions and eight task-based simulations)